What’s in a controller?

 Most controllers need a logging handle and a context, so we set them up here.

-The context is used to allow cancelation of requests, and potentially things like tracing.
+The context is used to allow cancellation of requests, and potentially things like tracing.
 It’s the first argument to all client methods.
 The Background context is just a basic context without any extra data or timing restrictions.

 The logging handle lets us log. controller-runtime uses structured logging through a library called logr.
 As we’ll see shortly, logging works by attaching key-value pairs to a static message.
 We can pre-assign some pairs at the top of our reconcile method to have those attached to all log lines in this reconciler.